-NFL faces criticism over domestic abuse response
+NFL faces criticism over domestic abuse handling despite social campaigns

 AFBytes Brief